How powerboats impact lakes below the surface

 Go out in a couple of feet of water.
 Pick up and examine sticks, rocks, clams… anything.
 Do you see anything unusual?

 We all need to know what our lakeshore and lake bottoms in front of our properties look like.
-The only way we can remove any AIS from our lakes is if we catch it early before it has become wide-spread.
+The only way we can remove any AIS from our lakes is if we catch it early before it has become

 This Early Detection is only possible if YOU keep an eye on YOUR property, equipment and lake bottom in front of your property.